 6-8 minute read

 Travelling comes with the “surfing package.”
 You will hardly ever meet a surfer, who is happy to stay put and surf the same waves day-in-day-out.
-Infact, almost all surfers I’ve met actually get into surfing because, knowingly or unknowingly, it gives them an excuse to explore the globe – and that’s a pretty darn good excuse!
+Infact, almost all surfers I’ve met actually get into surfing because, it gives them an excuse to explore the globe – and that’s a pretty darn good excuse!

 Well, love will tell you you need to compromise.
 But this doesn’t change the fact that partners of surfers can sometimes feel cheated by waves, and whilst some may voice their disapproval and jealousy, stomp their feet and say enough is enough, others prefer to not make a fuss and bottle up – which, as many of us may know, is not the healthiest approach in the long run.

 So, to make this compromise easier and fairer for both parties, as well as to help planning run smoother, we have created a list of the best surf vacations to take in 2022.